Hawkins County Commission passes parks and recreation master plan

 ROGERSVILLE — The Hawkins County Commission voted to pass a 10-year Parks and Recreation Master Plan that has already been approved by Church Hill and Rogersville.

-At the Monday night meeting, the commission discussed the plan they partnered with Rogersville and Church Hill to create.
+At the Monday night meeting, commissioners discussed the plan they partnered with Rogersville and Church Hill to create.

 The plan was created because, in 2019, the state of Tennessee began requiring counties and cities to have a master plan in place before they could qualify for parks and recreation grants.